hegerdes/terraform-hcloud-hetzner-node-pool/README.md

 # terraform-hcloud-hetzner-node-pool terraform module

 Terraform module which creates terraform-hcloud-hetzner-node-pool resources.
+The module can be found on the [terraform.io registry](https://registry.terraform.io/modules/hegerdes/hetzner-node-pool/hcloud/latest) or on [github](https://github.com/hegerdes/terraform-hcloud-hetzner-node-pool).

 ## Usage